-• NOTE: LECOM requires that you directly provide all requested information to the site AT LEAST 2 weeks prior to the start of rotation.
-Some of these checks can take many weeks to complete; therefore it is necessary to contact rotation sites at least 6 weeks before the start of the rotation.
-Please e-mail Roberta Volgstadt to inform her when you are sending this information so we can place a note in your file.
+• NOTE: LECOM requires that you directly provide all requested information to the site by the SITE DUE DATE or 4 WEEKS PRIOR TO THE ROTATION START DATE (whichever date is first).
+Some of these clearances can take many weeks to complete; therefore it is necessary to contact rotation sites in a timely manner 4 to 6 weeks (6 weeks for VA government rotation sites) before the start of the rotation.